 As Breast Cancer Awareness Month comes to a close, it's essential to understand that breast cancer is not a one-size-fits-all illness.
 The disease disproportionately affects Black women with higher mortality rates than white women, highlighting the need for targeted awareness and specific interventions for this community.

-According to the American Cancer Society, Black women are about 40 percent more likely to die from breast cancer than white women, even though they have a 4 percent lower incidence rate.
+American Cancer Society, Black women are about 40 percent more likely to die from breast cancer than white women, even though they have a 4 percent lower incidence rate.
 So, while Black women may be less likely to get breast cancer, they are more likely to die from it.

 I asked Dr. Ramla Namisango Kasozi to share her insights about Black women and breast cancer and offer some advice.
 Dr. Ramla is a board-certified family medicine physician and public health specialist.
 She is a Senior Associate Consultant in the Department of Family Medicine and Assistant Professor of Family Medicine at Mayo Clinic College of Medicine and Sciences.